 SOC 2 audits cover a system which includes the following components as defined by the AICPA’s attestation standards: infrastructure, data, procedures, software, and people.
 As part of scoping, you will need to determine the system components that are in scope.

-Beyond that, you’ll also need to determine which Trust Services Categories to include.
-The Trust Services Categories are:
+Beyond that, you’ll also need to determine which Trust Services Criteria (TSC) to include.

 Security: Information and systems are protected against unauthorized access, unauthorized disclosure of information, and damage to systems that could compromise the availability, integrity, confidentiality, and privacy of information or systems and affect the entity’s ability to meet its objectives.